phrits/phrits.com/WORKLOG.md

 # WorkLog

+## 2022-12-27

+I saved a branch and nuked 'most everything here.
+I'm not going to be a web implementer; knowing how Django works is enough for my purposes.
+Time to find something I can just copy.

+I'd thought it was going to be Wix or one of the other builders, but that's not what I'm looking for.
+Between W3School's Bootstrap template and the shiny stuff at [html5up.net](http://html5up.net/), though, I think I can make a landing page that isn't trying too  hard.

 ## 2022-03-17/18

 Finally got the last Archive Disclaimer banner working.
 Geez, I had hard calls to the old init.php for days!